za3k/qr-backup/docs/FAQ.md

 No, but I'll try to support it going forward.

 ## How do I back up multiple files?
+1. **New in v1.1**: Run `qr-backup FILE1 FILE2 FILE3`.
+2. **New in v1.1**: Run `qr-backup DIRECTORY`.
+3. You can tar/zip the files yourself, and back up the tar/zip.
-1. You can run `qr-backup` multiple times, and print each PDF.
-If you lose any of the QR codes, you won't be able to restore that file.
+4. You can run `qr-backup` multiple times, and print each PDF.

-2. OR, you can tar/zip the files, and back up the tar/zip.
-If you lose any of the QR codes, you won't be able to restore **any** of the files.
+In method 1-3, if you lose enough QR codes, you lose *all* the files.
+In method 4, if you lose QR codes, you only lose that file.

 ## How does qr-backup compare to OllyDbg's Paperback?
 First, here's what Paperback/Paperbak is: